-An NFL star running back and a little girl grapple with symptoms and treatment of the same life-altering illness, rheumatoid arthritis.
+West, an NFL star running back, and Reid, a little girl, grapple with symptoms and treatment of the same life-altering illness, juvenile rheumatoid arthritis.

 What do a 25-year-old NFL star and 10-year-old girl have in common?
 Quite a lot, in the case of Kansas City Chiefs running back Charcandrick West and fourth grader Jillian Reid.
 Both have juvenile rheumatoid arthritis, an autoimmune disease that damages joints, leaving them swollen, stiff, and painful.

 Charcandrick was 14, a freshman and a rising star on his high school football team in Shreveport, La., when he awoke one morning with a high fever, splotchy red rash, and severe joint pain.
 Doctors had several theories about the cause — including Lyme disease — but offered no real answers.